-Whenever your doctor recommends a test or treatment, Katz suggests asking these three questions to ensure you’re getting the appropriate care:
+Whenever your doctor recommends a test or treatment, Katz suggests asking three questions to ensure you’re getting the appropriate care.

 Find out why your doctor is making the recommendation.
 What condition does he think you have?
 How does the test he’s suggesting diagnose this condition?
 How does the treatment work?
 How effective is it?
 Do you absolutely need this test or treatment?
 Will the test provide information that will substantially alter the treatment plan?

 Chances are another treatment exists for your condition.
 Quinolones aren’t the only antibiotics that combat bacterial infections.
 Your doctor has other several classes from which to choose.